fwhdzh/FaultFuzz/doc/NEWFEATURE.md

 ```

-In this example, since startConnection has been annotated with @Inject, the call to startConnection in the second line of the main function will be treated as an I/O point.
+In this scenario, since the function `startConnection` has been annotated with @Inject, the call to startConnection on the second line of the main function will be recognized as an I/O point.

-Users need to set "useInjectAnnotation=true" in the FaultFuzz configuration file for SUT to tell FaultFuzz to handle the annotations.
+To enable FaultFuzz to process these annotations, users must either select `App-level network I/O points` in the configuration page of the FaultFuzz frontEnd website or set `useInjectAnnotation=true` in the FaultFuzz configuration file for the system under test (SUT).

 ## Multiple workload support

-A workload is a series of cluster startup operations, user operations and admin operations.
+A workload is a series of cluster startup operations, user operations, and admin operations.

-CrashFuzz can only support one workload in its fault scenarios explaination, which limits its ability on bug discovery.
+CrashFuzz is limited to support only one workload in its fault scenario explanation, constraining its capability for bug discovery.

-In FaultFuzz, you can specify multiple workloads in the configuration files like:
+In FaultFuzz, you can specify multiple workloads in the configuration files as follows:

 ```
 WORKLOAD={/zookeeper/workload-1.sh,/zookeeper/workload-2.sh}
 ```

-In the testing process, FaultFuzz will first run all the workloads separately on SUT without injecting any faults.
-Then, FaultFuzz will put all fault sequences from differents workloads into a same pool to find new interesting fault scenarios.
+During testing, FaultFuzz initially executes all the workloads separately on the System Under Test (SUT) without injecting any faults.
+Subsequently, it consolidates all fault sequences generated from different workloads into a unified pool to select interesting fault scenarios in a global view.

 ## User interface

-Last but not the least, we provided a visual frontend as a website.
-With this website, users can specify the testing configuration, running the test and see the quantitative statistics of the runtime test results.
+Last but not least, we have provided a visual frontend in the form of a website.
+This frontend allows users to define testing configurations, run tests, and observe quantitative statistics of the runtime test results

 We have deployed our website on [AppSmith
 cloud](https://app.appsmith.com/app/faultfuzz/readme-652b42d079d5b0084315e511?branch=master).
 We also provide the source codes of our website on [Github](https://github.com/fwhdzh/FaultFuzz-FrontEnd) so that users can deploy the website by themselves if they want.